Manor of St. Sepulchre: Privileges

-Administration
+Archbishop's palace

-The headquarters of the city manor (and consequently, of all St. Sepulchre manors) was the Palace of St. Sepulchre, located now where Kevin St. Garda barracks stands.
-This was originally constructed by John Comyn, the first Anglo-Norman Archbishop of Dublin, appointed in 1180.
+The headquarters of the city manor and consequently, of all St. Sepulchre manors, was the Archbishop's Palace which is located at the corner of Bride Street and Kevin Street adjacent to Marsh's Library.

+It was built by Archbishop John Comyn, the first Anglo-Norman Archbishop of Dublin, appointed in 1180.

 The name was suggested by the campaigns being waged by the Crusaders for the recovery of the Holy Sepulchre from the Muslims.
 Comyn was shortly after granted land by the monarchy for the See of Dublin, which provided the basis for the manor.
 This palace remained the seat of the Archbishops of Dublin until 1806.
+In then became a police station and remained in use for that purpose until 2017.

+In 1825, later the builder Patrick Byrne was employed to construct gate piers and erect railings around the compound which form the border as of 2024.

+Courthouse and jail

-A courthouse (still standing) and gaol for the use of the manor were built in the early 19th century at the corner of Long Lane and Bride St. Most of the prisoners were insolvent debtors.
+A courthouse and gaol for the use of the manor were built in the early 19th century near the palace at the corner of Long Lane and Bride Street.
+Most of the prisoners were insolvent debtors.
 Much of the business of the court related to trading, fairs, weights and measures matters.
 Attending court was difficult for those manor residents living outside the city, in Swords, Lusk or elsewhere, most of whom were quite poor.
 The same difficulty applied to jurors, who were fined for not attending court when summoned.
 All income from court activity went to the Archbishop.

+Demographics

 In 1813 the population of this manor was 3,728 males and 5,273 females.